Farrell Publications

-Farrell Publications is a series of American comic book publishing companies founded and operated by Robert W. Farrell in the 1940s and 1950s, including Elliot Publishing Company, Farrell Comic Group, and Excellent Publications.
+Farrell Publications was a series of American comic book publishing companies founded and operated by Robert W. Farrell in the 1940s and 1950s, including Elliot Publishing Company, Farrell Comic Group, and Excellent Publications.
 Farrell is particularly known for its pre-Comics Code horror comics, mostly produced by the S. M. Iger Studio.
 Farrell also published romance, Western, adventure, superhero, and talking animal comics.
 Farrell acted as editor throughout.
 In addition to packaging art for Farrell from the beginning, Jerry Iger was the company's art director from 1955–1957.

 History

 Farrell Publications

 Farrell began Farrell Publications in 1940, operating until 1948.
 From 1940–1945, he was co-owner of the Elliot Publishing Company, (known for their imprint Gilberton, which became independent during that period).
 Some of Farrell's imprints and brands from this era were American Feature Syndicate, Four Star Publications, and Kiddie Kapers Company.
 Probably the most notable title produced during this period was Captain Flight Comics, published under the Four Star brand.